-- actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts; - changes in our projected operating and financial results; - announcements by us or our competitors of significant business developments, acquisitions or new offerings; - announcements or concerns regarding real or perceived quality or health issues with our products or similar products of our competitors; - adoption of new regulations applicable to the food industry or the expectations concerning future regulatory developments; - · our involvement in litigation; - sales of our common stock by us or our stockholders; - changes in senior management or key personnel; - the trading volume of our common stock; and - changes in the anticipated future size and growth rate of our market.
+- actual or anticipated fluctuations in our financial condition or results of operations; - variance in our financial performance from expectations of securities analysts; - changes in our projected operating and financial results; - announcements by us or our competitors of significant business developments, acquisitions or new offerings; - announcements or concerns regarding real or perceived quality or health issues with our products or similar products of our competitors; - adoption of new regulations applicable to the food industry or the expectations concerning future regulatory developments; - our involvement in litigation; - sales of our common stock by us or our stockholders, as well as the anticipation of lock-up releases; - changes in senior management or key personnel; - the trading volume of our common stock; and - changes in the anticipated future size and growth rate of our market.

-Broad market and industry fluctuations, as well as general economic, political, regulatory and market conditions, may also negatively impact the market price of our common stock, particularly in light of uncertainties surrounding inflation, geopolitical tensions, and public health pandemics such as COVID-19 and related impacts.
+Broad market and industry fluctuations, as well as general economic, political, regulatory and market conditions, may also negatively impact the market price of our common stock, particularly in light of uncertainties surrounding the ongoing COVID-19 pandemic and the related impacts.